drcapybara/CAPY-pqARK/README.md

 ### Initial Setup
 - **Counter Initialization**: A counter gate is initialized to track the depth of recursion.
 - **Hash Initialization**: A virtual hash target gate is inserted and registered as a public input, marking the starting point of the hash chain.
-- **Keccak Hash Gate**: An updateable hash gate is added to enable hash updates as the recursion progresses.
+- **Hash Gate**: An updateable hash gate is added to enable hash updates as the recursion progresses.

 ### Recursive Hashing
 - **Verifier Data Setup**: Circuit common data is prepared, including configuration and partial witnesses required for recursion.